sa-mm/getting-started-solution-template/README.md

 exclude      | list        | `['**/.*']`  | Pattern allowing to ignore files from the selection.                                                                                 | `['**/.*']`
 default_page | string      | `index.html` | Default asset to serve on the root path of the API `/`.                                                                              | `index.html`

+**Note:** If you want to allow instances of the solution to add/modify files, define & use the [`safeNamespace` option](#options-section).
+All files starting with the namespace will not be replace during template updates.

 #### Endpoints section

 This section declares the different endpoint and backend logic for the solution public API powered by the [Webservice service](http://docs.exosite.com/reference/services/webservice/).